|State Travel Policy and Procedures|

 Maximum Per Diem Allowance

 Daily Per Diem Allowance (see definition of “per diem” in Section 11)

 (a) In State $30.00 day

 $46.00 per day is the base, but would allow the higher federal rate.

-Where employees are to be absent from their official station on official business for less than twenty four (24) hours, partial day per diem reimbursement is equal to a maximum of twenty-five percent (25%) of the total per diem rate for breakfast, thirty-five percent (35%) for the total per diem rate for lunch, and fifty-five percent (55%) of the total per diem rate for dinner.
+Where employees are to be absent from their primary official station on official business for less than twenty four (24) hours, partial day per diem allowance is equal to a maximum of twenty-five percent (25%) of the total per diem allowance for breakfast, thirty-five percent (35%) for the total per diem allowance for lunch, and fifty-five percent (55%) of the total per diem allowance for dinner.

 Official Conferences or Conventions

-The above limits upon partial day per diem reimbursements do not apply to official conferences or conventions as described in 11.1 herein whether at the official station or not.
+For meals not included in the registration, the above limits upon partial day per diem reimbursements do not apply to official conferences or conventions as described in Section 6.
+C. herein whether at the official station or not.
 As to such conferences or conventions, only the statutory daily limits of I.C. §67-2008 will apply.

 Agencies may adopt maximums of lesser amounts than those established by the Board of Examiners.

 A. Employee attends a conference at their home station and lunch is provided as part of the conference registration fee (registration fee was paid by the employer).
 The meal is allowable and no reimbursement for the meal cost is due back to the employer from the employee.
 Providing the conference meets the definition listed in Section 6.
 C. of the Board of Examiners Travel Policy.
 (Please note on this example the employee is not in travel status since the conference is at their home station, and is not eligible for per diem allowance.)